Meeting of participants and transfer to the hotel. The tour kicks off with a welcome dinner and a ”brindisi”.

 Day 2 – Taormina and ‘volcanic’ grapes

 Today we follow the wine route of the volcano Etna.
-We visit two quality wineries, both of which offer us the full flavour profile of the viticulture of this region.
+We visit a quality winery and discover the full flavour profile of the viticulture of this region.
 We taste many indigenous grapes, among them is the Carricante, a white with high acidity, citrus and green apple notes and a nice amount of minerality, and the Nerello Mascalese, a fruity red, to drink when it is young and fresh.
 These wines are all included in the appellation “Etna DOC”.
 The volcanic soil has an incredible impact on the wines, notably adding minerality and structure.
 On the way out of the Etna region we stop at Taormina, a city carved out of mountains, full of Greek archeological sites, amphitheaters, and art, a true gem.
 From that elevation, the view of the sea and Etna is just spectacular!
 You have the time to tour the town and shop at your leisure in the many characteristic small ”botteghe”.
 Also make some time to visit the Greek amphitheater and archeological site (the entrance fee and the English audio-guide for this site is included in the tour).
 Back to the hotel in the evening.

 Day 4 – The Greek Sicily: Agrigento and the Valle dei Templi